-1. PREMISES.
-This Agreement grants Licensee use of the Snohomish County Sheriff's Gun Range facility amounting to approximately 11,140 rentable square feet and located at 8915 Cathcart Way, Snohomish, Washington 98296 (the "Premises"), which is a portion of the following tax parcel number:

-Tax Parcel Number: 28053600200700

-The parties agree that Licensee's use of the Premises is limited to the training room, restrooms, kitchen, and gun range.

-2. CONSIDERATION.
+LICENSE AGREEMENT SNOHOMISH COUNTY - SHERIFF'S GUN RANGE 8915 CATHCART WAY, SNOHOMISH, WA 98296 and the same of th subdivision of the St eement (the "Agreemer tate of Washington, ish County, a political s the "County") and erein referred to as the "Licensee"). • WITNESSETH 1.
+PREMISES.
+To Gun Range facility amou Cathcart Way, Snohomist tax parcel number: nting to approximately 1 Licensee use of the Snol 11,140 rentable square fonce "Premises"), which is a eet and located at 8915 Tax Parcel Number : 28053600200700 The parties agre restrooms, kitchen, and g of the Premises is limite d to the training room, 2.
+CONSIDERATION.
 During the term of this Agreement, the Licensee shall pay a license fee in the amount of \$85.00 for each hour of use of the Premises.
 In the event the Licensee requests County staff to provide additional overtime hours of assistance in training and operation, outside normal business hours, the Licensee will be required to pay to the County an hourly overtime fee to be calculated by the County.
 The Licensee and County must mutually agree to dates and time for the County to provide additional overtime hours of assistance in training and operation of the range at the Premises prior to any scheduled use by the Licensee.

-HOURS OF USE OVERTIME HOURS TOTAL LICENSE FEE
+DATE OF USE HOURS OF USE OVERTIME HOURS TOTAL LICENSE FEE